 At Lake Herman Road, what strikes you, are the occupants of two vehicles observed in the run up to the murder of David Faraday and Betty Lou Jensen.
 These occupants, despite the publicity these murders generated, never came forward.
-This may be a fear of implication in the crime, nevertheless the owner of the White Chevrolet Impala, spotted parked unoccupied in the Lake Herman Road turnout by three witnesses, and the blue Valiant observed by William Crow, who stated he was purued by two Caucasian males in this vehicle within 90 minutes of the double murder, have all remained unidentified.
+This may be a fear of implication in the crime, nevertheless, the owner of the white Chevrolet Impala, spotted parked unoccupied in the Lake Herman Road turnout by three witnesses and the blue Valiant observed by William Crow, who stated he was pursued by two Caucasian males in this vehicle within 90 minutes of the double murder, have all remained unidentified.

 Mike Rodelli attempted to contact William Crow in subsequent years to no avail.
 He addressed William Crow thus;